-- 6. In 2024/25 financial year Local Authorities continue to be able to set local criteria for Growth fund, however; for the first time in 2024/25 local authorities will be required to provide growth funding where a school or academy has agreed with the local authority to provide an extra class to meet basic need in the area (either as a bulge class or as an ongoing commitment).
+- 5. In 2025/26 financial year Local Authorities continue to be able to set local criteria for Growth fund, including providing growth funding where a school or academy has agreed with the local authority to provide an extra class to meet basic need in the area (either as a bulge class or as an ongoing commitment).
 Funding, either through the growth fund, or by adjusting pupil numbers in the APT, will need to be provided regardless of whether the additional class is within or outside of the PAN.
-As a minimum local authorities will have to provide funding to a level which is compliant with the following formula: - primary growth factor value (£1,550) × number of pupils × ACA - 7.
-The updated Schools funding policy pack for 2024/25 financial year reflects this change.
+As a minimum local authorities will have to provide funding to a level which is compliant with the following formula: - primary growth factor value (£1,570) × number of pupils × ACA - 6.
+The updated Schools funding policy pack for 2025/26 financial year reflects this change